 It is evident that Literacy skills are greatly important in the implementation of the new EYFS Framework in Ravenfield Primary Academy.
 This is extended to our whole-school focus on developing phonics skills.
-Children in Nursery participate in listening and attention activities before beginning phonics sessions through Ruth Miskin's Read Write Inc. suitable to their age and stage of development.
-Children are encouraged to take a library book home to promote a lifelong love of books and enhance communication and language opportunities with their parents/carers.
+Children in Nursery participate in listening and attention activities taken from Phase 1 of Letters and Sounds before beginning phonics sessions taken from Read Write Inc. suitable to their age and stage of development.